vmikk/biodiverse-docker/README.md

 To build the [Docker](https://www.docker.com/) image with Biodiverse run:
 ```
-docker build --tag biodiverse .
+docker build --tag biodiverse --file Dockerfile_NoPerlbrew .
 ```
-The `Dockerfile` should be present in the current directory.
+The `Dockerfile_NoPerlbrew` should be present in the current directory.

 A ready-to-use image is available at [Docker Hub](https://hub.docker.com/r/vmikk/biodiverse) and can be downloaded with:
 ```
-docker pull vmikk/biodiverse:0.0.1
+docker pull vmikk/biodiverse:1.0.0
 ```